The War Diary of Lieutenant William L Hayes M C

 The Canadians were sent to various locations along this line where they fought beside any number of men from other countries.
 Battles along the line were periodic but much day to day attention was paid to raids, sniping and mining under the front lines.
 The rest of the time was one of tedium and discomfort.

 Other front lines were similarly held in various parts of the world.
-Canada was not in the war on its own.
+Canada fought most battles along side men from many other countries.

 *(Newfoundland became a province of Canada after the Second World War and so was part of the British Army in these conflicts.)